Boycott, Divestment and Sanctions: Effectiveness

 BDS considers the Israeli government's designation of the movement as a "strategic threat" proof of its success.
-Barghouti believes that the only effect Israel's heavy-handed measures will have is to speed the end of Israel's occupation and apartheid policies, and that its attempt to crush BDS will fail.
-He argues that BDS has dragged Israel into a "battlefield" over human rights, where its massive arsenal of intimidation, smears, threats, and bullying is rendered as ineffective as its nuclear weapons.
-Israel's extremism and its willingness to sacrifice its last masks of "democracy" will only help BDS grow, he argues.
+Barghouti said that the only effect Israel's heavy-handed measures will have is to speed the end of Israel's occupation and apartheid policies, and that its attempt to crush BDS will fail.
+He said that BDS has dragged Israel into a "battlefield" over human rights, where its massive arsenal of intimidation, smears, threats, and bullying is rendered as ineffective as its nuclear weapons.
+According to Barghouti, Israel's extremism and its willingness to sacrifice its last masks of "democracy" will only help BDS grow.

 Hitchcock speculates that many counter-measures might backfire, especially if they are seen as infringing on the right to free speech.
 As an example, she gives Trump's 2019 order to federal agencies to use a definition of antisemitism that includes speech critical of Israel when investigating certain types of discrimination complaints.
 Critics contended that the intent was to crack down on pro-BDS campus activism, and their critique found its way into mainstream periodicals like The New York Times, The New Yorker, and the Los Angeles Times.
-Liam Hoare argues that the countermeasures have already backfired, that BDS is unpalatable to the masses and that the Israeli government's heavy-handedness keeps it alive.

 A 2022 Pew Research Center poll found that 84% of Americans did not know much about BDS.
-Of the 15% that knew something about the movement, only 5% supported it.
+Of the 15% that knew something about the movement, only a third supported it.